Meet Our Attorneys

 J.D., Northwestern School of Law, Lewis & Clark College

-Tragically, this colossal freedom to start over can be upended in the family law context - where reinvention was never the plan.
-Add to the mix the spiritual and legal bonds of matrimony, being subject to State-imposed obligations, the illiquidity of property, market fluctuations, health insurance costs, unemployment, and - a child.
-Well, the prospect of starting over can quickly spiral into an absolutely terrifying undertaking.
-(Probably not quite what the founding fathers envisioned).
+This freedom to start over can be difficult in the family law context.
+The mix of the spiritual and legal bonds of matrimony, state-imposed obligations, the illiquidity of property, market fluctuations, health insurance costs, unemployment, and children can all make the prospect of starting over spiral into a very scary undertaking.

-If and when that moment of fear strikes, my goal is to help my clients by offering steady guidance and respectfully helping prioritize needs and goals.
-There are aspects to ending a marriage that have to be treated 'strictly business' and there are some aspects that cannot be.
-My goal is to keep my clients informed about the process, provide realistic expectations, and creatively brainstorm solutions.
-I want my clients to march with deliberation through this transition feeling as secure as possible and ready to walk away from the process without lingering regrets remembering that so much of life is subject to interpretation.
-All hope is not lost even when the best-laid plans go awry.
+If, and when, that moment of certainty that the marriage is over strikes you and you decide to seek legal counsel, my goal is to help you as a client by offering steady guidance and respectfully prioritizing needs and goals.
+There are aspects to ending a marriage that have to be treated as a 'strictly business' proposition, but some aspects of the process must be approached with more heart and compassion.
+I keep my clients informed about the process, provide realistic expectations, and creatively brainstorm solutions.
+I want my clients to finish the family law process with dignity and a sense of a new life ahead.

-I began my legal career in Oregon where I worked in criminal defense, complex tort litigation, and then as a judicial clerk to the Honorable Elizabeth Welch, Presiding Family Court Judge in Portland, Oregon.
-In Washington, I volunteered with the King County Prosecutor's office and then was a Deputy Prosecuting Attorney in Pierce County, Washington until I returned my focus to families.
+My legal career began in Oregon where I worked in criminal defense, complex tort litigation, and as a judicial clerk to the Honorable Elizabeth Welch, Presiding Family Court Judge in Portland, Oregon.
+In Washington, I volunteered with the King County Prosecutor's office and then was a Deputy Prosecuting Attorney in Pierce County, Washington until I turned my focus again to family law.
 My continuing legal education training includes rigorous mediation training, the Court Appointed Special Advocate (CASA) training, and the Guardian ad Litem training.

-Prior to attending law school, I was paid a modest stipend to work as a volunteer with VISTA (the domestic Peace Corps).
-I was assigned to work in Seattle with FamilyWorks, a food bank and family resource center that serves families north of I-5 and east of the ship canal.
+Prior to attending law school, I worked as a volunteer with VISTA (the domestic Peace Corps) in Seattle with FamilyWorks, a food bank and family resource center that serves families north of I-5 and east of the ship canal.
 During my year of service, I connected food bank customers with employment resources, recruited volunteers to lead free workshops for children and assisted in facilitating free workshops for adults on topics from cooking to intercultural parenting.
 FamilyWorks still offers free parenting classes.

 Attorney, Lucia Ramirez Levias